Supersheep50/hey-look-listen-quiz/README.md

 - Lighthouse testing score was slow.
 Converted photos to Webp and greatly improved score.
 - Lighthouse testing showed accessiblity was low.
 Added the correct amount of alt tags.
 - Got feedback that 60 seconds to do the quiz was too hard.
 Changed to 120 seconds.
 - Timer didn't finish after quiz ended.
 Hitting Play Again would cause two timers to run at the same time - This turned out to be a very complex bug.
 After hours of researching using StackOverFlow, MDN and Open AI, I asked Tutor Support and we finally got there after 5 hours on the chat!
-We had to use a workaround with reseting the timer as my timer was originally created within a function and could not be implemented globally.
+We had to use a workaround with resetting the timer as my timer was originally created within a function and could not be implemented globally.

 ### Unfixed Bugs